What you’ll learn

 Read more about the cloud infrastructure resources that get deployed into your AWS account in our Cloud Infrastructure key topics section.

-Moving on, when it comes to authentication and authorization, no particular open source libraries are being used.
+When it comes to authentication and authorization, no particular open source libraries are being used.
 Webiny provides a couple of its own packages that deal with it.

 For communicating with AWS services, you are, naturally, free to use the AWS SDK.